 The show is a musical journey through Mexican history featuring more than 300 performers in colorful costumes.
 It also features a thrilling performance by Mexico’s Papantla Flying Men, one of the country’s most unique cultural traditions.

-It’s a terrific way to end a full day of nature-filled activities.
+It’s a terrific way to end a full day of nature-filled activities in paradise.

 But our day isn’t done just yet…